WojtekKamilowski/CI_PP2_WOTM/README.md

 12. Allow users to reinitiate lottery.
 13. Provide users with various options of the recipe for the drawn dish.
 14. Allow users to easily navigate the website.
-15. Entertain the users with the quiz to maxime the time they spent on the website.
+15. Entertain the users with the quiz to maximise the time they spent on the website.
 16. Link users with our social media pages.
 17. Provide users with a feature to contact us.